Hex-commits/harz-deforestation-eopf/README.md

 Motivation:
 In the area of the "Harz Naturschutzgebiet" there was a lot of monoculture of certain tree species, particularly vulnurable to insect disease, which in turn lead to a huge deforestation of the area starting around 2018.
 As this is within the timeframe of Sentinel-2, it would be interesting to see how the deforestation affected the area.

+The goal is to see the effects of the dying monoculture of trees, aswell as trying to see the new growth for a more sustainable forest, which is currently growing.
+The question is, how easy it is to see, especially as the new trees are still in the initial growth phase.

 Links for Research:
 Dying of the trees